backdrop-contrib/filehash/README.txt

 you can generate them in bulk at admin/config/media/filehash/generate or by running `drush fgen`.

-Hash values are loaded into the $file object where they are available to the theme and other modules.
+Hash values are stored as fields on the File entity, where they are available to the theme, Views and other modules.

-Handlers are provided for Views module compatibility.
-In addition, a
-<media:hash> element is added for file attachments in node RSS feeds (media,
-file and image field types are supported).

 Tokens are provided for the full hashes: [file:filehash-md5], [file:filehash-sha1], [file:filehash-sha256], as well as pairtree tokens useful